A fine quality smooth drink we & our customers love to enjoy!

 Serves 6-8 (6.9 standard drinks)

-This is a delightful cocktail that celebrates the milky taste and whiteness of coconut.
+This is a delightful mocktail that celebrates the milky taste and whiteness of coconut.

 80 ml Celebracion Coco Loco pre-mixed cocktail